 This ranking process is why tailoring your resume for each job application is crucial.
 By aligning your resume with the job description, you can improve your ranking and increase the likelihood that your resume is seen by a decision-maker.

-Was this information about How To Write An ATS Resume In 2025 + Templates helpful?
+Was this information about What Is An ATS Resume?
+How To Write One In 2025 + Examples helpful?
 Let us know!

 Don is a Certified Professional Resume Writer (CPRW) with more than 10 years’ experience creating digital content, including four years helping job seekers develop their careers.
 He holds an M.S. in Journalism from Northwestern University.